Fangh/AI-is-making-books/index.md

 * Could we automate this process with an API and publish 10000 books per day automatically ?
 * Does authors should fight again that kind of process ?
 * Is it legal ?
+* Is it still legal if I used a specific artist name in the prompt ?
+Could it be considered as Plagiarism ?
 * Is it a good book ?

 # How ?